-Although applications will be submitted jointly by applicants from several countries, individual groups will be funded by their respective regional/national funding organization.
-Applicants therefore must contact their respective funding organizations and confirm eligibility in advance of submitting an application.
+Although applications will be submitted jointly by applicants from several countries, individual groups will be funded by their respective regional/national funding organisation.
+Applicants therefore must contact their respective funding organisations and confirm eligibility in advance of applying (see section 10).
 The adherence to the national/regional regulations in the "Guidelines for Applicants" document is mandatory.
 The inclusion of a non-eligible partner in a proposal will lead to the rejection of the entire proposal without further review.
 If you need additional information, please contact the JCS.
-Note that a parallel proposal submission is required by some regional/national funding organizations.
+Note that a parallel proposal submission is required by some regional/national funding organisations.